The smallest redwood park

 Length 0.5 miles · Climbing 80 feet

-This tiny redwood grove contains at most a few dozen old-growth redwoods can be seen from the trail — but it's nonetheless quite attractive.
-There's a lush carpet of sorrel and ferns, trunks turned copper-colored by lichen, a burbling stream - all the kinds of scenery found in the best redwood groves, just not very much of it.
-The grove is much more lush han the nearby redwood groves of Big Basin, Portola, or Henry Cowell Redwoods.
-It's located on Alpine Road, a narrow, winding, and scenic road that runs from Palo Alto to the ocean and is a favorite of motorcyclists.
+Heritage Grove might be tiny — only a few dozen old-growth redwoods can be seen from the trail — but it's nonetheless quite attractive.
+With a lush carpet of sorrel and ferns, trunks turned copper-colored by lichen, and a burbling stream, the grove has all the kinds of scenery found in the best redwood groves, just not very much of it.
+It's also much more lush than the nearby redwood groves of Big Basin, Portola, or Henry Cowell Redwoods.
+It's located on Alpine Road, a narrow, winding, and scenic road that runs from Palo Alto to the ocean, a favorite of motorcyclists.
 The road is always just a few yards away, but the grove can still be quite peaceful.

 Another trail branches off to the upper grove.
-Although there's actually a large section of unlogged hillside, all that's really visible from the trail is a group of four large trees right next to the trail; these are the largest trees in the grove.
-Nontheless it's easily missed; if you come to an intersection with a sign pointing the way to "Hiker's Hut", you've gone too far.
+Although there's actually a large section of unlogged hillside, all that's really visible from the trail is a group of four large redwoods.
+The grouping is easily missed; if you come to an intersection with a sign pointing the way to "Hiker's Hut", you've gone too far.
 A stroll through both the upper and lower groves covers less than half a mile.